getGuaka/Colorizer/README.md

 Colorizer helps adding colors to strings written to the terminal.

-This package was extracted from the [Swiftline](https://github.com/nsomar/Swiftline) package.

 ## Usage

 Colorizer helps styling the strings before printing them to the terminal.
 You